-Why outdoor brands like Patagonia, North Face, and REI will save us
+Why outdoor brands like Patagonia, The North Face, and REI will save us

 Soon after The North Face voiced its support, both Patagonia and REI joined the boycott for the month of July.
 Patagonia’s head of marketing Cory Bayers wrote in a statement, “For too long, Facebook has failed to take sufficient steps to stop the spread of hateful lies and dangerous propaganda on its platform.
 From secure elections to a global pandemic to racial justice, the stakes are too high to sit back and let the company continue to be complicit in spreading disinformation and fomenting fear and hatred.
 As companies across the country work hard to ensure that Americans have access to free and fair elections this fall, we can’t stand by and contribute resources to companies that contribute to the problem.”

-One of the clichés of modern business and marketing is that brands will too often say all the right things—whether it’s about racial and gender equality, Pride month, climate change, International Women’s Day, and on and on—but all too often it remains far more advertising bluster than measurable action.
+One of the clichés of modern business and marketing is that brands will too often say all the right things—whether it’s about racial and gender equality, pride month, climate change, International Women’s Day, and on and on—but all too often it remains far more advertising bluster than measurable action.

 The North Face’s global VP of marketing and product Steve Lesnard says the outdoor industry has a role to play in supporting the Black community and combating systemic racism.

-“The outdoor industry as a whole has a lot of work to do, but I believe many of our peers share similar values and it has been great to see companies such as REI, Patagonia and Arcteryx also pledging to #StopHateforProfit by halting their advertising spend with Facebook,” Lesnard tells Fast Company.
-“The outdoor industry must understand the urgency when it comes to acting on social issues that affect people, planet and the places we all love to play, and we want to act as leaders by addressing and impacting change.”
+“The outdoor industry as a whole has a lot of work to do, but I believe many of our peers share similar values, and it has been great to see companies such as REI, Patagonia, and Arcteryx also pledging to #StopHateforProfit by halting their advertising spend with Facebook,” Lesnard tells Fast Company.
+“The outdoor industry must understand the urgency when it comes to acting on social issues that affect people, planet, and the places we all love to play, and we want to act as leaders by addressing and impacting change.”

 Over the last few years, it’s been outdoor brands like Patagonia, The North Face, and REI that have actually led the charge in speaking out on controversial issues, taking a stand, and translating that into action.
-There are a lot more companies and brands in our culture who reach more consumers, but when it comes to responsible business, this is where to find optimism for the future.
+There are a lot more companies and brands in our culture that reach more consumers, but when it comes to responsible business, this is where to find optimism for the future.

 Outdoor brands are first to climb the summit